CaptainPanks/SimpleToDo/README.md

 The following **additional** features are implemented:

 * [ ] List anything else that you can get done to improve the app functionality!
+* [ ] Create categories within the app for multiple lists

 ## Video Walkthrough